smmf/p-array/README.txt

 =============================

-This micro-benchmark is an application (AppRoot) that holds a set of integer wrappers (IntContainer).
+This micro-benchmark is an application (AppRoot) that holds a set of integer wrappers (IntContainer), through an indirection level to allow only loading some IntContainers.

+                  1     *                  1     1
-          AppRoot <----->* IntContainer
+          AppRoot <-----> IndirectionLevel <-----> IntContainer

-Each transaction will iterate over the set of IntContainers and for each one will either:
+Each transaction will iterate over the set of IndirectionLevels and for each one will either:

 a) do a read of the int value
 b) do a write to the int value
-c) do nothing with the int value
+c) do nothing

 The idea is to simulate a given workload and to test how the different backends react to it.
 At the time of writing the available backends are